 Yi Shi is the Founder and Managing Partner of Lilly Asia Ventures, a biomedical venture capital firm with focus on China and cross-border opportunities.
 Prior to his current role, Yi worked at Eli Lilly and Company in business development licensing and corporate ventures.
 His education includes a Ph.D. in Biochemistry and a Master of Business Administration, both from Duke University.
 He also has a Bachelor of Sciences in Biology from the University of Science and Technology of China.

 Dr. Ting Xie from Hillhouse BioVenture, focuses on the investment of cutting edge life science technologies and new therapies globally, he serves as a Board Member at various biotech companies including Elpiscience.
 Prior to that he worked for a Healthcare specialized Private Equity fund HCR in New York metro area and a Wall Street financial institution AllianceBernstein covering Biotech and Spec Pharma.
 He obtained a PhD degree from Harvard University, and BS degree from Tsinghua University.

-Xiaoguang Li, the representative of Greater Bay Area Homeland Development Fund (“GBA Fund”), the Assistant General Manager of Greater Bay Area Development Fund Management Limited (the fund manager of GBA Fund).
+Xiaoguang Li, the representative of Greater Bay Area Homeland Development Fund (“GBA Fund”), the Deputy General Manager of Greater Bay Area Development Fund Management Limited (the fund manager of GBA Fund).

 Mr. Li has over 15 years of experience in asset management and accounting.
 He is familiar with investment practices, laws and regulations in Hong Kong and mainland China markets.
 He has a deep understanding and rich experience in investment management in healthcare, enterprise services, TMT and consumer.